 Another Pearl Harbor?

 History shows that societies, unless strongly pressed, resist change.
 It took the Japanese attack at Pearl Harbor to get the United States to wake up and rapidly take up arms against the ruthless Axis nations which were committing horrendous atrocities and winning ground in Europe and the Pacific.
-The bombing of Pearl Harbor was fast, but environmental damage takes place more slowly and we like the frog in the pot of boiling water fail to notice it.
+The bombing of Pearl Harbor was fast, but environmental damage takes place slowly and we like the frog in the pot of boiling water fail to notice it.
 If we wait for a dramatic environmental event to move the world’s people, we may be well on the way to an irreversible path of environmental damage.
-We must investigate the reasons for our lethargy and devise ways to get society and governments to act before terrible consequences take place.
+We must investigate the reasons for our reticence to effectively act and devise ways to get society and governments to move before terrible consequences take place.
 The sooner we act, the less misery humanity will have to deal with in the future.

 So, What Can We Do?